HossamMamd0uh/file-renamer/README.md

 # file-renamer
-- An one click file renamer
-- Copy the file into the desired directory
+- Clone the repo into the desired directory
-- Open a terminal and type "python3 rename.py"
+- Open a terminal and type "python3 rename.py" then hit enter
 - Enjoy